Chris O’Brien Lifehouse: Creating a Shift in Healthcare Culture

 The Lifehouse project is named after Chris O’Brien, who inspired people through his work and his own battle with cancer.
 His vision was to build a facility that integrated clinical care, research, education and integrative therapies.
 How has the hospital’s design incorporated this vision?

-The vision of Chris O’Brien, and his clinical colleagues, was to build a truly comprehensive cancer centre, based on the model that has been a success overseas in terms of improving quality of design-in-health-3care and outcomes for patients.
+The vision of Chris O’Brien, and his clinical colleagues, was to build a truly comprehensive cancer centre, based on the model that has been a success overseas in terms of improving quality of care and outcomes for patients.

 But Chris also wanted to create a new culture and model of cancer care.
 Through his own personal experience as a doctor turned patient, Chris saw the cancer journey from a new perspective.
 The reality for many cancer patients is that a diagnosis is followed by feelings of confusion and lack of control as they, and their loved ones, try to navigate their way through a complex series of appointments and treatments.